Merchant Cash Advance (MCA) Calculator

 - Cost of the Advance.
 The amount you pay in fees for borrowing.

-We encourage you to experiment with different advance amounts, factor rates, terms and remittance frequency.
+We encourage you to experiment with different advance amounts, factor rates, terms and remittance frequency using the MCA online calculator.
 This way, you have a full understanding of the potential cost of funding—and what your cash flow can and cannot bear.

 When to Consider a Merchant Cash Advance